ABSN—Accelerated Bachelor of Science in Nursing

 The Accelerated BSN program prepares graduates to:

-- Integrate concepts from the arts and sciences in promoting health and managing complex nursing care situations.
+- Integrate concepts and ways of knowing from the arts and sciences in promoting health and managing nursing care across the wellness-illness continuum.

 - Appraise, critically summarize and translate current evidence into nursing practice.